stainwoortsel/kazoo/core/kazoo_fixturedb/doc/README.md

 #### Note about `include_docs`

-If `include_docs` is set, you don't need to include docs in your view result, `kz_fixturedb_view` will add the each document to the result set based on each result keys.
+If `include_docs` is set, you don't need to include docs in your view result, `kz_fixturedb_view` will add each document to the result set based on each result keys.
 So you can instead add the document in database `doc` directory.

 #### Note about `limit` and `descending`